 Found all around Australia.
-Avocado shaped heads, jaws without teeth, may emit white globule.
+Avocado-shaped heads, and jaws without teeth, may emit white globules.
 About 7mm long although a couple of Copto species are smaller… about 4-5mm long.

 All around Australia.
-Major and minor soldiers, teeth on the inside base of jaws, may emit white globule, to 8mm in length
+Major and minor soldiers, teeth on the inside base of jaws, may emit white globules, to 8mm in length

 North of the Tropic of Capricorn, no other termite in this region is as large at 13-15mm.

-Represented by at least one species over all Australia, some of which build a mound in the ground, atop posts, on the side of trees.
+Represented by at least one species over all of Australia, some of which build a mound in the ground, atop posts, or on the side of trees.

 Mostly leaf-litter and grass eaters but some will eat sound, decaying or weathered timber.